 Hacking Your Brain To Memorize & Store Your Answers

 The best technique I've found for quickly storing and recalling answers is Spaced Repetition.
-It's research-backed memorization technique that leverages the Forgetting Curve (below) to help you maximize retention with minimal input.
+It's a research-backed memorization technique that leverages the Forgetting Curve (below) to help you maximize retention with minimal input.

 The technique is center around a 2x2x2 memorization pattern.
 You start with an initial memorization period.
 Then you repeat your answers 24 hours later, 48 hours later, 7-10 days, etc: